osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-In this menu, you can select which data and folders to sent to the Cloud.
+In this menu, you can select which data and folders to upload to the Cloud:

-1. *Settings*.
-This tab contains a list of information about all your personal settings, such as general, for specific profiles, quick actions, POIs, and avoid road.
+1. **Settings**.
+This tab includes all your settings, such as general preferences, specific profiles, quick actions, POIs, and road avoidance settings.

-2. *My Places*.
-This tab contains a list of information about the data in the [My Places menu](../personal/myplaces), such as favorites, tracks, OSM note, markers, and others.
+2. **My Places**.
+This tab lists data from the [My Places menu](../personal/myplaces), including favorites, tracks, OSM notes, markers, and other items.

-3. *Resources*.
-You can choose to back up resources such as favorites, routing, voice prompts, and some others.
+3. **Resources**.
+Here, you can choose to back up resources such as favorites, routing information, voice prompts, and additional items.

 All [maps](../start-with/download-maps.md) are stored on the device on which they were previously downloaded.
 OsmAnd Cloud only stores information about which maps you have and the date they were last modified.

-### Manage storage
+### Manage Storage

 <Tabs groupId="operating-systems">